wadoon/jml-extract/README.md

 We plan to support following *levels*:

 * [x] **Level 0:** JML specification are attached as `Strings` to the AST nodes.
-      This gives the highest flexibility for
+      This gives the highest flexibility as JML keeps untouched.
+    * [ ] **Level 0+:** Support for adding annotation processors for translation of annotation to JML specification.
 * [ ] **Level 1:** Providing a parse tree of the JML comments.
+    * *Open question: How should we deal with Java blocks inside JML, e.g. Java in Lambda functions.*
 * [ ] **Level 2:** Type-inference of the JML parse trees

 ## Getting Started with the API